Luthaf/rascaline/docs/src/how-to/index.rst

 =============

 How-to guides are like recipes when you are cooking.
-Equipped with basic knowledge about rascaline, you can find key problems and use-cases here.
+Equipped with basic knowledge about featomic, you can find key problems and use-cases here.
 If you are a total beginner, you can go to :ref:`userdoc-get-started` section.

 .. toctree::